viamrobotics/docs/docs/tutorials/projects/helmet.md

 ### Modify the detector config to sync only images without hard hats

-So far you've been identifying people without hard hats as well as people with hard hats.
+Until now, you've been identifying people without hard hats as well as people with hard hats.
 Now that you have verified that the detector and data sync are working, modify your config so that only images with people _without_ hard hats are captured:

 1. Navigate to your `objectfilter-cam` card on the **Config** tab.